telerik/xaml-docs/controls/radganttview/events/overview.md

 __RadGanttView__ raises the following events, when a task is edited through the UI, in the order that they are shown below:

-* __TaskEditing__ - occurs when the task editing is initiated through the UI. __Example 1__ demonstrates how you can handle the event in order to cancel the editing based on a specific condition.
+* __TaskEditing__: Occurs when the task editing is initiated through the UI. __Example 1__ demonstrates how you can handle the event in order to cancel the editing based on a specific condition.

 	#### __[C#] Example 1: Canceling the editing of a task__
 	{{region cs-radganttview-events-overview-0}}